Everything You Need to Know About Indiana Corporations:

 Once you know who your registered agent will be and what your corporation name is, you’re ready to file your Indiana Articles of Incorporation.
 Follow along with our filing instructions below:

 Learn more about each Articles of Incorporation requirement below.
 Note that the information you provide becomes part of the public record—permanently.

 Better yet, skip the form entirely and hire us to incorporate your Indiana business.
 We provide a free business address to list whenever possible throughout the filing to better keep your personal address private.
-And for the cheapest way to start a business?
-Pay just $45 out the door with our Corporate Guide Service monthly payment option.

 1. Corporation Type

 Indiana uses the same form for multiple types of corporations, so indicate if you’re forming a for-profit corporation, benefit corporation (has a charitable or educational purpose), or a professional corporation (provides a state-licensed service).
 Note that benefit and professional corporations have additional regulations to follow.
 Tip: Most corporations are for-profit.